AtrakhimovichDev/Instagram_training_app/README.md

 # instagram
-Its a gallery looks like Instagramm.
+Its a gallery looks like Instagram.